Guiding digital growth

 Helping you make confident digital decisions.

 I help kiwi non-profits leadership teams explore options, make plans and take digital steps towards their goals.
-Through a mix of expert advice, planning support and ongoing coaching I enabling them to take control of their digital destiny.
+Through a mix of expert advice, planning support and ongoing coaching I enable them to take control of their digital destiny.
 I cut through the sales hype and offer a frank assessment of where you are now and what you can realistically aspire to and maintain.

 My interventions are designed to help you do what you need to do more easily, or more effectively - preferably both!
 The things I most often help with are

 You may need a formal review delivering a report written for you, your board or your funders.
 I’ll evaluate your current digital strategy, policies, suppliers, systems and staffing to produce a digital SWOT analysis.
 It will include recommendations to meet the opportunities and threats identified.
 You’ll find out where you stand and how you can proceed.

 But not everyone needs that much.
 Sometimes you need simple advice about the viability of a project proposal.
 Or options to solve an ongoing problem.
 The chance to pick the brain of an expert and get an independent opinion.

 Whatever you need, getting to know you is the starting point for all of my work.
 That starts with a free, no obligation chat.

 Plans should build on a formal assessment and must take account of your funding and resource constraints.
 We’ll discuss all your options in as much detail as you need; building your digital skills and confidence in the process.
 In that way you’ll be comfortable with the decisions made at each stage; starting with your mission goals and digital strategy before moving on to project plans and budgets.

 For plans requiring external funding I’ll can help to develop the business case.
 In the last few years I’ve helped clients get over half a million dollars of contestable funding and release many times as much from their own reserves.